 Every month I review how I did during my last month and plan out my focus for the next month.
 Since I do these goal posts monthly, you might want to read them all by checking out the goals category.
-For February, I focused on “Using Everything” – an intentional focus to think about what I have and remove possessions, services, digital files, food and websites I visit and determined which ones I use and which ones I should stop using.
+For February, I focused on “Using Everything” – an intentional focus to think about what I have and remove possessions, services, digital files, food and websites I visit and determine which ones I use and which ones I should stop using.

 In retrospect, I think this was a little bit too lofty of a goal for the month.
 I like the intention – the “Use Everything” theme – was a good one, but the goals were too much.
 That approach when consuming things was extremely useful (more on that).
 But in time terms of actually removing things, I didn’t get to where I’d like to be this month, so I give myself about a D for the wording/over-ambition of this months goal, and a C- for the execution.